Set up an integration with Fortify

 Before you begin, you need to have set up the Fortify plugin as described in Fortify Jenkins Plugin (On-Premise).
 After that, perform the following:

-To enable communication between ALM Octane and SSC, obtain an authentication token from SSC as described in the Fortify Software Security Center API documentation > How to Authenticate.
-This will be used by the ALM Octane Jenkins plugin to authenticate to SSC.
+To enable communication between ValueEdge and ALM Octane and SSC, obtain an authentication token from SSC as described in the Fortify Software Security Center API documentation > How to Authenticate.
+This is used by the ALM Octane Jenkins plugin to authenticate to SSC.

 Note: The token is created by converting the SSC server login user name and password to Base64 encoding.

 Set up the ALM Octane integration with your Jenkins server.
 For details, see Set up CI/CD integration.

 When configuring the Jenkins plugin, in the Parameters section add a parameter called FORTIFY_SSC_TOKEN that contains the SSC authentication token.

 For each of the projects you want to scan, create a job in Jenkins that includes a Security Fortify Assessment step to upload the .fpr file to SSC for assessment.
 Enter the application name and version information as defined for your project in SSC.

 Create a pipeline in ALM Octane

 This section describes how to set up pipeline that integrates Fortify on Demand and the Fortify Software Security Center.